eurolinux-enterprise-linux-sources/numpy/src/doc/source/reference/arrays.classes.rst

    update meta-information from the "parent."
 Subclasses inherit a default implementation of this method that does nothing.

+.. function:: __array_prepare__(array, context=None)

+   At the beginning of every :ref:`ufunc <ufuncs.output-type>`, this method is called on the input object with the highest array priority, or the output object if one was specified.
+The output array is passed in and whatever is returned is passed to the ufunc.
+   Subclasses inherit a default implementation of this method which simply returns the output array unmodified.
+Subclasses may opt to use this method to transform the output array into an instance of the subclass and update metadata before returning the array to the ufunc for computation.

-.. function:: __array_wrap__(array)
+.. function:: __array_wrap__(array, context=None)

-   This method should return an instance of the subclass from the :class:`ndarray` object passed in.
-For example, this is called after every :ref:`ufunc <ufuncs.output-type>` for the object with the highest array priority.
-The ufunc-computed array object is passed in and whatever is returned is passed to the user.
-Subclasses inherit a default implementation of this method.
+   At the end of every :ref:`ufunc <ufuncs.output-type>`, this method is called on the input object with the highest array priority, or the output object if one was specified.
+The ufunc-computed array is passed in and whatever is returned is passed to the user.
+   Subclasses inherit a default implementation of this method, which transforms the array into a new instance of the object's class.
+Subclasses may opt to use this method to transform the output array into an instance of the subclass and update metadata before returning the array to the user.

 .. data:: __array_priority__